Reduction of Harm From Alcohol

 Why is it important?

-• Among those aged 15 to 49 in England, alcohol is now the leading risk factor for ill-health, early mortality and disability and the fifth leading risk factor for ill health across all age groups
+• Among those aged 15 to 49 in England, alcohol is now the leading risk factor for ill-health, early mortality and disability, and the fifth leading risk factor for ill health across all age groups.

-• In Cheshire and Merseyside over a quarter (26.5%) of the adult population consume alcohol at levels above the UK Chief Medical Officers guidelines, increasing their risk of alcohol-related ill health
+• In Cheshire and Merseyside over a quarter (26.5%) of the adult population consume alcohol at levels above the UK Chief Medical Officers guidelines, increasing their risk of alcohol-related ill health.

 What are we doing?

-Work is underway in 5 areas:
+Work is underway in the following areas:

 Leadership

-Working Groups
+Working groups

 DPH Lead